 On November 14, 2024, the company signed a protocol contract for discounting commercial papers, discounting financial dues, and transferring rights with the Arab African International Bank.
 Discounting financial dues shall be on two levels: the first level: is specific to discounting car sales contracts in installments between the second party and its customers; the second level: is specific to discounting consumer finance contracts and the rights resulting therefrom, and shall be between the second party and its customers.
-The commercial paper portfolio and/or the rights resulting from car sales contracts in installments and/or the rights resulting from consumer finance contracts in installments and/or the rights resulting from the first and second levels shall be transferred to the Arab African International Bank, not to exceed an amount of EGP 950 000 000 (nine hundred and fifty million Egyptian pounds only), which represents the current value of the portfolio after discounting according to the discount rate stated in this contract, without the right to recourse to the second party, and this has been accepted by the bank.
+The commercial paper portfolio and/or the rights resulting from car sales contracts in installments and/or the rights resulting from car sales contracts for the first and second levels shall be transferred to the Arab African International Bank, not to exceed an amount of EGP 950 000 000 (nine hundred and fifty million Egyptian pounds only), which represents the current value of the portfolio after discounting according to the discount rate stated in this contract, without the right to recourse to the second party, and this has been accepted by the bank.
 Therefore, after both parties have acknowledged their legal capacity to act and contract.